praxis/praxis/reference/resource-definitions.md

 * if a Regexp value is passed, the expectation is that the header value (if exists) matches it
 * if a String value is passed, the expectation is that the incoming header value (if exists) fully matches it.

-Any hash-like options provided as the last argument are going to be blindly passed along to the underlying `Attributor` types.
+Any hash-like options provided as the last argument are passed along to the underlying `Attributor` types.
 Here are some examples of how to define header expectations:

 {% highlight ruby %}